ba9f11ecc3497d9993b933fdc2bd61e5/temporary.chat-playbook/README.md

 - create self signed certificate when the server is only accessible via ip (+ put the fingerprint and ip in the html main page?)
 - make a hackish solution to use dynamic dns + let's encrypt?
 - create api for expert users that want to manage their encryption
+- make the random chatrooms optional? (only one room (for people who may want it))
 - support other OS (centos, openbsd to start with)
 - add database backend for text
 - preview urls shared in the room